-Tell your senator (letter for senators (PDF)) and assemblyperson (letter for members of the assembly (PDF)) to sign the letter to Congress in support of a constitutional amendment to overturn Citizens United and related cases.
+Tell your senator (letter for senate Democrats (PDF); letter for senate Republicans (PDF))and assemblyperson (letter for members of the assembly (PDF)) to sign the letter to Congress in support of a constitutional amendment to overturn Citizens United and related cases.
 If a majority of both houses sign, New York will become the 17th state to call for an amendment.

 Money is not speech

 In the 1976 Buckley v.
 Valeo decision, the Supreme Court ruled that the money spent on the electioneering communications of candidates for political office was protected by the 1st Amendment.
 This doctrine opened the door to plutocracy, a government of, by and for the wealthy few.
 We believe that money is not speech, that money is legal tender only, and it is covered under the phrase “manner of holding elections” used in Article 1, Section 4 of the Constitution.
 The Framers gave state legislatures and Congress the power to regulate the manner of holding elections, and the Court took part of the power away both in 1976 and again in 2010 with the Citizens United decision.
 We, the people, are asking Congress and state legislators to take this power back, so our representatives can regulate campaign spending and contributions to get big money out of political campaigns, abolish plutocracy and restore American democracy.

 As the late Senator Goldwater expressed in 1983: “[O]ur nation is facing a crisis of liberty if we do not control campaign expenditures.
 We must prove that elective office is not for sale.
 We must convince the public that elected officials are what James Madison intended us to be, agents of the sovereign people, not the hired hands of rich givers, or what Madison called factions.”
 [Emphasis added]